 “That was awkward,” she said as we sat back down.
 “Six years on the ship and I’ve never seen that.”

 I shrugged.
-“I have, a couple of times.
-She’s actually handling it better than most of the other times I’ve seen.”
+“I have, once or twice.
+She’s handling it about as well as the other times I’ve seen it.”
 I looked over.
 Amada was leaning forward, both of Jami’s hands in hers, talking earnestly.
 Jami was looking anywhere but at Amada.

 “Jami told me that her old captain, Captain Barikus, never let them interact with the locals when they landed.
-They seem to primarily have been smugglers, so he probably didn’t want them giving anything away.
-She probably didn’t realize how much allure Travelling has, or how little opportunity most people have to actually do so.”
+They seem to have primarily been smugglers, so he probably didn’t want them giving anything away.
+She probably didn’t realize how much allure Travelling has.
+Or how little opportunity most people have to actually do it.”

 She smiled.
 “Didn’t you just turn someone down yourself?”